Frequently Asked Questions LX-Series Label Printers

 The most water-resistant substrate we sell is the clear and white polyester labels.
 However, they are also the most expensive.
 Vinyl is a great alternative but again should be tested before ordering a large quantity of blank labels.
 It is also ideal for very small or irregularly-shaped containers since it is very soft and conformable.
 For applications where water isn’t a concern, our Paper High Gloss labels perform exceptionally well and are affordable, too.

-For those who need a GHS compliant label solution, LX2000e is the perfect choice.
-With its pigment ink and Primera’s Poly White Matte BS-certified material, LX2000e has already passed Section 3, BS5609 testing.
+For those who need a GHS compliant label solution, LX1000e and LX2000e are the perfect choice.
+With the pigment ink and Primera’s Poly White Matte BS-certified material, LX1000e and LX2000e had already passed Section 3, BS5609 testing.
 The testing included removal of print by adhesive tape, abrasion resistance and permanence of print evaluations under extreme conditions, including exposure to UV light and repeated salt spray and immersion.
-The material and printed images from LX2000e passed in all three categories.
+The material and printed images from LX1000e and LX2000e passed in all three categories.

 No, you are free to purchase them from anyone you choose.
 Labels just need to be coated for aqueous inkjet printing.
 For non-Primera labels, you’ll see varying levels of water-resistance, gloss and other characteristics.
 Remember to always test first!
 Our ink carts are designed specifically for our printers.

 No, they are not.
 They are designed and manufactured for one-time-only use.

 12. Are any of your printers wireless?